Elkanah Settle: Biography

 The play was printed with a preface to the Earl of Norwich, in which Settle described with scorn the effusive dedications of other dramatic poets.
 Dryden was obviously aimed at, and he co-operated with John Crowne and Thomas Shadwell in an abusive pamphlet entitled "Notes and Observations on the Empress of Morocco" (1674), to which Settle replied in "Some Notes and Observations on the Empress of Morocco revised" (1674).
 In the second part of Absalom and Achitophel, in a passage certainly by Dryden's hand, he figures as "Doeg."

-Neglected by the court party, he took an active share in the anti-popish agitation.
+Dryden seems to have been affected by this, at least according to Samuel Johnson, who wrote in Lives of the Poets (1779):About this time, in 1673, Dryden seems to have had his quiet much disturbed by the success of the Emperess of Morocco, a tragedy written in rhyme, by Elkanah Settle; which was so much applauded, as to make him think his supremacy of reputation in some danger.
+Settle had not only been prosperous on the stage, but, in the confidence of success, had published his play, with sculptures and a preface of defiance.
+Here was one offence added to another; and, for the last blast of inflammation, it was acted at Whitehall by the court ladies.Neglected by the court party, he took an active share in the anti-popish agitation.
 When this subsided he helped expose Titus Oates, and with the Revolution of 1688, he veered towards the Whig party.
 Having lost the confidence of both sides, "recanting Settle" abandoned politics for the appointment (1691) of city poet.